Last updated on September 26th, 2022 at 04:46 am

 If you’re into gardening or just want to know the weather outside before heading out the door, a home weather station may be for you.
-Not only can these stations detect precipitation and wind speed, but they also measure temperature, humidity levels in your area, barometric pressure – giving you more detailed information about your local climate.
+Not only can these stations detect precipitation and wind speed, but they also measure temperature and humidity levels in your area.

-Weather patterns are changing worldwide due to global warming, and everyone needs to understand how their region will be affected.
+Climate change is changing worldwide, and everyone needs to understand how their region will be affected.
 With a home weather station gathering data around-the-clock in your backyard or on your deck, you’ll have an accurate report of when rain is coming or snow so that you can plan accordingly.
 Nowadays, there are even models powered by the sun, with cellular connectivity.

 Before you start scrolling on Amazon for that new home weather station you’ve wanted for so long, there are a few factors you should be aware of before making a decision.

 Home weather stations come in many different shapes and sizes but range in price from $30 – $500.
-How much you’re willing to pay will depend on what features your home environment.
+How much you’re willing to pay will depend on what features.

 Many home weather stations come with additional options like lightning detection; wind chill factor measurements, UV index, and dew point calculators that can all be very useful when deciding which station.